KonradDlugosz/SakilaRestApi/README.md

 ## HTTP Requests

-HTTP defines a set of **request methods** to indicate the desired action to performed in Sakila database.
+HTTP defines a set of **request methods** to indicate the desired action to performed in database.

 ### GET Requests